This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Lay cabbage wedges on baking sheet and drizzle ½ tablespoon of the olive oil over one side of the cabbage wedges.
-Sprinkle half of the salt and pepper over the tops.
+- Place the cabbage wedges on a baking sheet.
+Drizzle ½ tablespoon of olive oil over one side and sprinkle with half the salt and pepper.

-- Remove from the oven and enjoy immediately as is or with any additional toppings, if using.
+- Remove from the oven and serve immediately.
+Enjoy as is or add your favorite toppings.

 Notes